 Seeing a way to make huge money in crop dusting, he converted a Tiger Moth for the job.
 The very one we have here at the Museum.

 In 1952 he started looking into water bombing, using retardant with his smaller aircraft, and by 1965 had established himself in Abbotsford

 In 1968 he suffered a stroke, and handed the business over to a consortium led by Les Kerr, whom he had taught to fly and who had become a spray pilot with the company.
 This new company changed it’s name to Conair Aviation.
 Having dropped the crop spraying side of the operation, Conair has remained a world leader in the water bombing and development industry.

-For the full “Art Seller and the Skyway Air Service Story”, see the sub section to this article.
+If you enjoyed this brief article, you can see the full “Art Seller and the Skyway Air Service Story”, in the sub section above.